eclipse-ee4j/cargotracker/VS_Code/readme.md

 3. Right-click on that war file,select run on Payara server option

 ![cargo_tracker_war](<images/deployment_2.png>)
 4. The first-time startup might take a bit of time.
-After this, VS Code will automatically open up a default browser window with the application.
+After this, Visual Studio Code will automatically open up a default browser window with the application.

 ![launch](<images/deployment_3.png>)